ckormanyos/real-time-cpp/examples/chapter09_07/readme.md

 Example chapter09_07 makes use of object oriented programming methods to control a seven segment display.

-# Controlling the RGB LED
+# Controlling the Display

 In this example, port pins are used to control a seven segment single-character display.
 As in most other examples, both a hardware version for the target system as well as a simlulated PC version are available.
+The PC version writes its character to the output console.

 # Application Description